-8.03 Menus and Displays.
-Figure 5 (on next page) shows the menu structure of the terminal management system.
-Following are brief descriptions of each menu and display screen:

-- Log On Screen.
+- 8.03 Menus and Displays.
+Figure 5 shows the menu structure of the terminal management system.
+Table 4 defines the terms appearing on the Status displays.
+Following are brief descriptions of each menu and display screen: - Log On Screen.
 The Line Unit displays this screen when it detects the user's input from the maintenance port while in an idle state.
-Password input is echoed with "\" characters.
+Password input is echoed with "" characters.
 If the technician does not enter the correct password after 5 tries, the Line Unit locks out the log on procedure for 10 minutes. - Main Menu.
-After receiving the correct password, the terminal displays the Main Menu from which the technician can choose any of the following options: - Status - Setup - Test - Inventory - Status.
+After receiving a correct password, the terminal displays the Main Menu from which the technician can choose any of the following options: - Status - Setup - Inventory - Status.
 By selecting the Status option (A) from the Main Menu, the technician can: - Display System Status to show the equipment installed in the system and the current status (in alarm or not) of the equipment.
-An "\" next to the unit name indicates that the unit is currently in the alarm state.

-Display Channel Status to show the current status of all channels in the system.
+An "" next to the unit name indicates that the unit is currently in the alarm state. - Display Channel Status to show the current status of all channels in the system.
 Each channel has one of the following status conditions: